 Federal Direct Subsidized Loan

 Federal Direct Subsidized Loans are need-based loans offered to eligible undergraduate students.
 The government pays interest on the loan while a student is in school at least half-time, during the grace period, and during deferment periods.
 This is referred to as the interest subsidy.
 (Subsidized loans disbursed between July 1, 2012, and June 30, 2014, are not eligible for the six month grace period; interest will begin to accrue on those loans as soon as the borrower is no longer enrolled at least half-time).

 - As of July 1, 2013, the interest subsidy will be limited to 150% of program length for first-time borrowers.
 A first-time borrower is one who has no principal or interest balance on any Direct or FFEL Loan on the date they receive a Direct Loan on or after July 1, 2013.
-This means that an undergraduate student working on a four-year degree will be able to borrow subsidized loans to cover a total of six years of schooling.
+This means that an undergraduate student working on a four-year degree will be able to borrow subsidized loans for up to six years of schooling.
 After the sixth year, if they have not completed their program, they will not be eligible for any further subsidized loans and any subsidized loans received from July 1, 2013 on will lose their subsidy.
 Students who reach the 150% time limit will continue to be eligible for Direct Unsubsidized Loans.
 Aggregate loan limits still apply, so many students will reach those aggregate limits prior to being enrolled for six years.

 - First-time borrowers who have been offered a Direct Subsidized Loan need to complete a Master Promissory Note (MPN).